BytewaveMLP/randibooru/README.md

 6. ???
 7. Profit!

-If you don't want to setup Randibooru yourself, feel free to [invite OG Randibooru](https://discordapp.com/oauth2/authorize?client_id=206203876095950850&scope=bot&permissions=19456) to a server of your choice. **Note that the bot is hosted on a Raspberry Pi at home**, so don't expect much uptime unless I get a proper hosting solution.
+If you don't want to setup Randibooru yourself, feel free to [invite OG Randibooru](https://discordapp.com/oauth2/authorize?client_id=206203876095950850&scope=bot&permissions=19456) to a server of your choice.
+Please do not overload the bot, however, as requests are **logged**.
+I **will** find you if you mess anything up.